 While fueling up before any physical activity is crucial, when you eat is just as important.
-If you eat too soon before hitting the pavement, your food won’t have had enough time to digest properly.
-Your body will be focusing on processing your snack and won’t have as much energy to dedicate to fueling your workout.
+If you eat too soon before hitting the pavement, your food won’t have enough time to digest properly.
+Your body will focus on processing your snack and won’t have as much energy to dedicate to fueling your workout.
 Also, eating at the right time will ensure that the carbohydrates that you consume are ready and available to power you for the duration of your run.

 The pre-run snacking sweet spot is 45 to 120 minutes beforehand.

-What foods should runner’s avoid?
+What foods should runners avoid?

 While there are lots of foods that make excellent pre-run snacks, some should be avoided altogether.
 To begin with, stay away from any foods that you know will upset your stomach or that you have an intolerance to.
 Also, steer clear of eating a heavy or greasy meal right before going for a run.
 This could lead to indigestion, nausea, or cramping.

-- High fiber foods like legumes, broccoli, or fibrous fruits.
+- High-fiber foods like legumes, broccoli, or fibrous fruits.
 These foods take a long time to digest and can cause bloating.